IainNZ/SudokuService/README.md

 * You can solve complex optimization problems using external solvers behind a web interface.

 To run it for yourself:
+* As far as I know, Windows isn't supported yet by HttpParser, so you need to be on OSX or Linux.
 * Clone the repository
 * Install Julia 0.2 (see site for instructions)
 * Add the required packages: